Skip to main content

 • Natural Shedding: Older leaves turning yellow and falling off is normal as the plant allocates resources to new growth.

 • Care Adjustments: Ensure consistent light, maintain moderate humidity, and avoid overwatering.
-Trim affected leaves close to the stem.
+Trim affected leaves close to the stem.- Fungal Infections: Yellowing leaves with spreading spots may indicate fungal issues.
+Remove affected leaves and treat the plant with neem oil as per product instructions.

 ,